How to Start a Forex Broker Company: The 2026 Edition

 Saint Lucia

-No license required (but limited)
+No license required (limited)

 British Virgin Islands